Meridian Community College provides various campus organizations, special interest groups, and social activities.

-Student Government Association - MCC SGA was formed to deal effectively with student affairs, to develop good citizens through experience in government, to work with the administration in all matters affecting the welfare of students, and to direct student endeavors that may benefit the students.
-MCC SGA is open to all students who are enrolled in at least one credit hour at MCC.
+Meridian Community College SGA was formed to deal effectively with student affairs, develop good citizens through government experience, work with the administration in all matters affecting students' welfare, and direct student endeavors that may benefit the students.
+MCC SGA is open to all students enrolled in at least one credit hour at MCC.

-Eagle Esports - Eagle Esports was organized to provide a fair and welcoming environment for all those interested in Esports and the competitions involved.
-Eagle Esports is open to all MCC students in good academic standing.
+Eagle eSports was organized to provide a fair and welcoming environment for all those interested in eSports and the competitions involved.
+Eagle eSports is open to all MCC students in good academic standing.